salesforce/apollo/README.md

 # Apollo Delphinius
-The Apollo Delphinius project is a distibuted system platform.
-The underlying membership of Apollo is managed by the Fireflies secure communication overlay.
-The consensus layer is supplied by an async bft consensus protocol.
-At the top is a largely JDBC connectable replicated SQL machine, supported by checkpointed CHOAM linear logs.
+The Apollo Delphinius project is a multi-tenant, distibuted system platform.
+Apollo provides a secure communications overlay using Fireflies.
+The consensus layer is supplied by an asynchronous bft consensus protocol.
+The sql state interface is via JDBC connectable over replicated SQL state machines, supported by checkpointed CHOAM linear logs.
+Identity and key managment is provided as a foundational service.

+The target service goal is a multitenant Zanzibar/KERI integration that provides a wide area replicated, low latency service for managing identity, key management, access control and verifiable credentials such as JWT issuance and validation.

 ## Requirements
 Apollo requires the JDK 17+ and [Maven](https://maven.apache.org/) 3.8.1 and above

 ## Some Features
 * Compact, self contained Crypto and Utility module - Self certifying, self describing Digests, Signatures and Identifiers as well as a generous sampling of solid Bloomfilters n cousins.
-* Stereotomy - Decentralized Identifier based foundation, based on [Key Event Receipt Infrastructure](https://github.com/decentralized-identity/keri) (KERI).
+* Stereotomy - Decentralized Identifier based foundation and key managment infrastructure, based on the [Key Event Receipt Infrastructure](https://github.com/decentralized-identity/keri) (KERI).
 * MTLS network communication - Local communication simulation, also, for simplified multinode simulation for single process (IDE) testing
 * Multi instance GRPC service routing - Context keyed services and routing framework
 * [Fireflies](https://ymsir.com/papers/fireflies-tocs.pdf) - byzantine tolerant secure membership and communications overlay
 * Reliable Broadcast - garbage collected, context routed reliable broadcast
 * Ethereal: [Aleph BFT Consensus](https://arxiv.org/pdf/1908.05156.pdf) - Efficient atomic broacast in asynchronous networks with byzantine nodes
-* CHOAM - dynamic, committee based, transaction causal ordering service producing linear logs - distributed ledgers.
-Built on Ethereal.
+* CHOAM - dynamic, committee based, transaction causal ordering service producing linear logs - Replicated State Machines, built on Ethereal.
 * SQL State - JDBC accessible SQL store backed materialized view evolved from CHOAM linear logs.
-Supports DDL, DML, Stored Procedures, functions.
+Supports DDL, DML, stored procedures, functions and triggers.
-* Delphinius - Google Zanzibar RBAC clone.
-Provides RBAC for CHOAM SQL state machines.
+* Delphinius - Google Zanzibar clone.
+Provides Relation Based Access Control hosted on CHOAM SQL state machines.

 ## Protobuf and GRPC
 Apollo uses Protobuf for all serialization and GRPC for all interprocess communication.
 This implies code generation.
 Not something I adore, but not much choice in the matter.